webplatform/docs/tutorials/canvas_notearsgame/index.md

    handleCollisions();
  }

 Now we need to add the explode methods to the player and the enemies.
-This will flag them for removal and add an explosion.
+These methods will flag them for removal and add an explosion.

  function Enemy(I) {